thinkphp/lectures/_posts/2024-10-08-mens-search-for-meaning.md

 title: Men s Search for Meaning
 ---

-# Man's Search for Meaning by Viktor Frankl

 ## Book Summary

 Viktor Frankl's "Man's Search for Meaning" is a powerful memoir and psychological treatise based on his experiences as a prisoner in Nazi concentration camps during World War II.
 The book is divided into two parts: the first describing his time in the camps, and the second outlining his theory of logotherapy.